OLA Co-Curricular Life

 Every pupil at OLA is presented with a vast range of opportunities to develop, progress, excel or simply just to enjoy themselves beyond the classroom.

-Download full list of clubs and societies.
+Download full club list

 Our co-curricular activities help young people to realise their potential in a variety of ways.
 The co-curricular life of OLA is not seen as an “add on” that pupils can opt into because it is very much part of our curriculum.
 We recognise that academic progression is not just limited to a classroom.
 OLA’s interpretation of the term “co-curricular” is unique.
 Whether pupils enjoy sports, languages, music, arts, drama, chaplaincy, debating or taking full advantage of the work experience, national community or active service programmes, there is an education of the whole person and a vast range of enjoyable opportunities.